Chirality and polarization of inertial antiferromagnetic resonances driven by spin-orbit torques: Resonant peak and frequency

 The peak heights of the negative ($-\omega_{n}$ and $-\omega_{p}$) branches are obtained by interchanging sublattices $1$ and $2$ in Eqs. (\ref{peak heights of nutation}) and (\ref{peak heights of precession}), respectively.
 Throughout the derivation we assume $\alpha^{2}\!\ll\!1$, $\alpha\beta\!\ll\!1$, and $\beta^{2}\!\ll\!1$.

-Eqs. (\ref{peak heights of nutation}) and (\ref{peak heights of precession}) reveal several notable features. (i) The peak heights scale inversely with the damping parameter $\alpha$, a typical characteristic of resonant systems. (ii) The peak heights are highly sensitive to the relative magnitudes of $J_x$ and $J_y$.
-For the generic case $J_x \neq J_y$, as shown in Figs.~\ref{resonant_frequency_and_height_vs_eta}b and~\ref{resonant_frequency_and_height_vs_eta}c, the $x$- and $y$-components exhibit unequal peak heights, indicating elliptical polarization of the resonant modes. (iii) Only when $J_x = J_y$ do the $x$- and $y$-components exhibit equal peak heights, corresponding to circularly polarized modes.
-In this case, all four resonances at $\pm\omega_n$ and $\pm\omega_p$ exist.
-This contrasts with the FM case, where only two modes ($-\omega_n$ and $\omega_p$) appear, as seen in Figs.~\ref{spectrum_all_FM}e and~\ref{spectrum_all_FM}f. (iv) For specific ratios of $J_x$ and $J_y$, certain peaks vanish.
-For example, when $J_y/J_x = \sqrt{(\kappa_n + 2\eta\omega_E)/(\kappa_n - 2\eta\omega_E)}$, one finds $\mathcal{N}_1^y = 0$, as indicated by the dashed curve in Fig. \ref{resonant_frequency_and_height_vs_eta}c. (v) The nutational peaks are generally much smaller than the precessional ones, as evident from comparison between Figs. \ref{resonant_frequency_and_height_vs_eta}b and \ref{resonant_frequency_and_height_vs_eta}c.
-In the limit $\eta = 0$, one has $\kappa_n = 2$ and thus $\mathcal{N}_{1,2}^{x} = \mathcal{N}_{1,2}^{y} = 0$, indicating the absence of nutation.
-Meanwhile, $\kappa_p = 0$ for $\eta = 0$.
-Then, taking the limit $\eta \rightarrow 0$ in Eq. (\ref{peak heights of precession}), the precessional peak heights approach
+Equations (\ref{peak heights of nutation}) and (\ref{peak heights of precession}) reveal several notable features. (i) The peak heights are highly sensitive to the relative magnitudes of $J_{x}$ and $J_{y}$.
+For the generic case $J_{x}\neq J_{y}$, as shown in Figs.~\ref{resonant_frequency_and_height_vs_eta}b and~\ref{resonant_frequency_and_height_vs_eta}c, the $x$ and $y$ components exhibit unequal peak heights, indicating elliptical polarization of the resonant modes.
+Spin inertia further enhances the ellipticity. (ii) Only when $J_{x}=J_{y}$ do the $x$ and $y$ components exhibit equal peak heights, corresponding to circularly polarized modes.
+In this case, all four resonances at $\pm\omega_{n}$ and $\pm\omega_{p}$ exist.
+This contrasts with the FM case, where only two modes ($-\omega_{n}$ and $\omega_{p}$) appear, as seen in Figs.~\ref{spectrum_all_FM}e and~\ref{spectrum_all_FM}f. (iii) The nutational peaks are generally much smaller than the precessional ones, as evident from comparison between Figs. \ref{resonant_frequency_and_height_vs_eta}b and \ref{resonant_frequency_and_height_vs_eta}c.
+In the limit $\eta=0$, one has $\kappa_{n}=2$ and thus $\mathcal{N}_{1,2}^{x}=\mathcal{N}_{1,2}^{y}=0$, indicating the absence of nutation.
+Meanwhile, $\kappa_{p}=0$ for $\eta=0$.
+Then taking the limit $\eta\rightarrow0$ in Eq. (\ref{peak heights of precession}), the precessional peak heights approach

-which corresponds to the resonant peak heights of AFM sublattices in the absence of spin inertia.
+which corresponds to the resonant peak heights of AFM sublattices in the absence of spin inertia. (iv) For specific ratios of $J_{x}$ and $J_{y}$, certain nutational peak vanishes.
+For example, when $J_{y}/J_{x}=\sqrt{(\kappa_{n}+2\eta\omega_{E})/(\kappa_{n}-2\eta\omega_{E})}$, one finds $\mathcal{N}_{1}^{y}=0$, as indicated by the brown curve in Fig. \ref{resonant_frequency_and_height_vs_eta}c.
+Complete suppression of this nutational peak enables polarization tuning from circular to linear.